 Pre-admission credits cannot have been used toward another awarded degree.
-Students can use up to 12 credit hours of pre-admission credits.
-The Department of English and the Graduate College must approve the specific courses used for pre-admission credits in order for the student to use them on the plan of study.
+Students can use up to 12 credit hours of pre-admission credits with the program director or faculty advisor's approval.
 Pre-admission credits must meet the following requirements:

-- taken at an accredited college or university - graduate-level - student must have obtained an "A" or "B" grade or the equivalent in the course(s) - approved by the faculty advisor as part of the plan of study - completed within three years of being admitted to this graduate program
+- taken at an accredited college or university - graduate-level - must have obtained a grade of "B" or better (or the equivalent) in the course(s) - completed within three years of being admitted to this graduate program

-The taking of courses for graduate credit as an undergraduate or non-degree student does not ensure admission to the program or acceptance of the acquired graduate credits as part of the plan of study.
+Taking courses for graduate credit as an undergraduate or non-degree student does not ensure admission to the program or acceptance of the acquired graduate credits as part of the plan of study.

 In order to apply these to the plan of study, ASU must have official transcripts from the accredited transfer institution.
-The student must receive the director's approval for any elective or transfer courses.